 Scholarship/Fellowship are renewed annually following a succesful assessment.

-Compulsory Italian pension contributions (INPS “gestione separata”) will be deducted from the amount of each fellowship, as per current laws (for further information visit the section “FAQ and Supporting documents”).
+Compulsory Italian pension contributions (INPS “gestione separata”) will be deducted from the amount of each fellowship, as per current laws (further information available here).

 During their PhD students may spend a period abroad.
 During the period abroad the amount of the Scholarship can be increased up to 50%.
 Usually the period abroad has a duration of 6 months.